jensz12/YOURLSDK/README.md

 When your translation file is all fine, make sure others can benefit from you hard work!

 1. Upload your two `PO` and `MO` files somewhere on the interweb.
-It's best to use a *source control service*, such as Google Code or Github: this will make your changes easy to track, your files easy to maintain, and others' contributions easy to implement.
+It's best to use a *source control service*, such as Github or GitLab: this will make your changes easy to track, your files easy to maintain, and others' contributions easy to implement.
 If you don’t want to use SVN or Git, a regular hosting (your blog) will be OK
 2. Make it clear for users: a directory with clearly labelled files (`yourls-1.6-pt_BR.zip` for instance) so they know what to pick.
 3. Ping us!
 Open a [new issue](https://github.com/YOURLS/YOURLS.pot/issues) here and tell us where your translation lives so we can add it to the [list of available languages](http://yourls.org/translations)